elfrances/esp32SkelApp/README.md

 ### FE01: WiFi Credentials

 This characteristic is used to manually set the WiFi credentials.
-The value is a UTF-8 string that includes the SSID and Password strings concatenated together, and including their null charactes.
+The value is a UTF-8 string that includes the SSID and Password strings concatenated together, using the character sequence "###" as a separator.

-For example, if the SSID is "HomeSweetHome" and the Password is "TopSecret!", the UTF-8 string would be: 48 6F 6D 65 53 77 65 65 74 48 6F 6D 65 00 54 6F 70 53 65 63 72 65 74 21 00.
+For example, if the SSID is "HomeSweetHome" and the Password is "TopSecret!", the UTF-8 string to be written would be: "HomeSweetHome###TopSecret!".

 ### FE02: WiFi IP Address